Thinking about trying out the GO City card? Read my GO Boston Card review and enter to win two GO City Card passes!

 With my ticket, I got $1 off a ticket to Simons IMAX Theatre, so I treated myself to a showing of Galapagos 3D: Nature’s Wonderland, which was fascinating (I don’t think I’ve seen an IMAX movie since I was in elementary school!).

-Thanks to Smart Destinations for providing me with a GO Boston Card.
+Thanks to GO City for providing me with a card for my GO Boston Card review.
 As always, my opinions are my own.